XuhengChai/QtSerialPort/README.md

 # QtSerialPort

 #### Description:
 This is a separated independent Serial Port Assitant based on QT and VS using QT muti thread.
-The modules have been largely optimized compared to ordinary Serial Port write and read.
+The modules were optimized compared to ordinary Serial Port write and read.

 #### Features:
  - muti Serial widgets create and read concurrently